ReliaSolve/ASDP_Core_API/docs/using.md

 Most functions return a asdp_Status value indicating whether a warning or error occurred during their call.

-The asdp::Status values are defined in \ref asdp_api.h, with OKAY indicating no warnings or errors.
+The asdp::Status values are defined in \ref ASDP_Core_API.h, with OKAY indicating no warnings or errors.
 Values above it and less than or equal to HIGHEST_WARNING are warnings, and values above it are errors.
 The helper function asdp::ErrorMessage() takes in an asdp::Status and provides a string description of the status.